steven-matison/HDP3-Hue-Service/README.md

 #### Coming Soon
 - Create a repository for hue fileset built via "make apps"
-- Updates for Hue 4.x
+- Updates for Hue 4.x (see Hue.4.6.0 Branch currently Work In Progress)
 - Bundling this service into an easier to use Management Pack
 - Add better handling for missing components
+- Improve for SSL and High Availability